-Frannie Shepherd-Bates, Director
+Frannie Shepherd-Bates, Director and Lead Facilitator

 Frannie is the founder, director, and lead facilitator of Shakespeare in Prison.
 Frannie began Shakespeare in Prison (under the auspices of Magenta Giraffe Theatre Company, which she led from 2008-2014) as its sole volunteer facilitator and administrator, personally handling every aspect of the program.
 Since those early days, Frannie has worked with the women’s ensemble to develop the structure, objectives, and pedagogy of the program; including expanding meetings from once to twice weekly, defining a season as nine months rather than leaving it open-ended, growing the team of passionate and knowledgeable facilitators, and developing a culture of warmth, openness, professionalism, and dedication.
 In 2015, the program moved from Magenta Giraffe Theatre Company as it dissolved to Detroit Public Theatre as it was founded.